osygroup/kubernetes_monitoring/README.md

 ## Create namespace for all the resources needed

-Create a namespace called 'monitoring':
+Create a namespace called 'monitoring' or any name of choice:

 $ kubectl create namespace monitoring